GoogleCloudPlatform/ai-platform-samples/quickstart/README.md

 ## Prerequisites

 * Follow the instructions in the [setup](../setup) directory in order to setup your environment
-* Create a Python 3 virtual environment
+* Create a Python 3 virtual environment and activate it
 * Change the directory to this sample and run `python setup.py install`

 ## Sample Structure